12 Dec Doctor of Nursing Practice (DNP) Programs

-You should also check if your desired university or school is regionally accredited.
-Additionally, make sure that the program you have chosen has State Board of Nursing Approval (which accepts programs that prepare students for NCLEX and also ensures that you can receive your APRN licensure).
+You should check if your desired university or school is regionally accredited.
+Additionally, make sure that the program you have chosen has State Board of Nursing Approval (which accepts programs that prepare students for NCLEX and ensures that you can receive your APRN licensure).
 For a particular specialization, look to see if your program has received official authorization from either The Council on Accreditation of Nurse Anesthesia Educational Programs (COA) or The American College of Nurse-Midwives Division of Accreditation (ACME).

 Where can I work with a DNP?

 As a DNP holder, you will be able to conduct research, manage staff and educate patients, as well as create and improve procedures and policies.
 You will do these tasks in research facilities, surgical hospitals, physicians’ offices or other general medical settings.
-You can also start your independent practice if you want.
-How close or far away from the kernel of nursing you will also depend on you: you can assist surgical procedures or administer business plans, work side-by-side with psychiatrists to diagnose and treat patients or accumulate data for research, provide care for future mothers or implement direct changes to the healthcare system.
-It is all up to you.
+You can start your independent practice if you want.
+How close or far away from the kernel of nursing will depend on you: you can assist surgical procedures or administer business plans, work side-by-side with psychiatrists to diagnose and treat patients or accumulate data for research, provide care for future mothers or implement direct changes to the healthcare system.
+It is up to you.
 Here are some of the most lucrative and exciting job positions you can apply for with a DNP:

 - Nurse Practitioner (NP)